Roxxik/TeOS/README.md

 [libcore]: https://github.com/rust-lang/rust/tree/master/src/libcore
 [rlibc]: https://github.com/alexcrichton/rlibc

-and qemu to virtualize the OS
-in theory this kernel can be put on a stick with grub and booted but this isn't tested
+qemu to virtualize the OS, in theory this kernel can be put on a stick with grub and booted but this isn't tested

     make qemu